sizhongbin/sugarcube-2/docs/guides/guide-icon-font.md

 ### Icon Styling {#guide-icon-font-styling}

-The following CSS properties should used with any icon style rule.
+The following CSS properties should be used with any icon style rule.

 ```css
 font-family: sc-icons !important;